 We believe in technology that is aligned with the values of social justice movements.
-We take pleasure in literally breaking things, from old technopositivist narratives to unsafe internet protocols, and remaking them to envision new futures.
-We actively seek anyone who wants to play in this way.
+We take pleasure in reimagining technologies and ways of using them to make more equitable and inclusive digital technologies.
+We actively seek out and welcome anyone who wants to play with technology this way.

 This includes libraries, community centres and other spaces that offer free internet.
-We build the capacity of public institutions and community spaces to be sites of data privacy and security knowledge-building, transforming them into safe and accessible spaces for people to work, learn, connect, and grow.
+We build the capacity of these institutions and community spaces to be sites of data privacy and security knowledge-building, transforming them into safe and accessible spaces for people to work, learn, connect, and grow.